Chemical formula: C₁₆H₁₃Cl₂NO₄ Molecular mass: 354.18 g/mol PubChem compound: 71771

 Consequently, aceclofenac is contraindicated during the third trimester of pregnancy.

-The use of aceclofenac should therefore be avoided in pregnancy and lactation unless the potential benefits to the other outweigh the possible risks to the foetus.
+The use of aceclofenac should therefore be avoided in lactation unless the potential benefits to the other outweigh the possible risks to the foetus.

-Undesirable effects such as dizziness, vertigo, drowsiness, fatigue and visual disturbances are possible after taking NSAIDs.
+Undesirable effects such as dizziness, drowsiness, fatigue and visual disturbances or other central nervous system disorders are possible after taking NSAIDs.
 If affected, patients should not drive or operate machinery.

 Gastrointestinal: The most commonly-observed adverse events are gastrointestinal in nature.
 Peptic ulcers, perforation or GI bleeding, sometimes fatal, particularly in the elderly, may occur.
 Nausea, vomiting, diarrhoea, flatulence, constipation, dyspepsia, abdominal pain, melaena, haematemesis, ulcerative stomatitis, exacerbation of colitis and Crohn’s disease have been reported following administration.
 Less frequently, gastritis has been observed.
 Pancreatitis has been reported very rarely.